Everything You Need to Know About Selective Service Registration?

 How Do I Register for the Selective Service and Are You Automatically Registered at 18?

-What if I Am Late to Register for the Selective Service?
+What If I Miss the Deadline to Register for the Selective Service?

 If a man does not register within the specified time period, he is technically in violation of the law.
-However, late registration with no consequences is allowed until a man turns 26.
+However, late registration with no consequences is allowed until a man turns 26 years old.
 At that point it is too late to register.

 Failure to register by the age of 26 can make a person ineligible for federal student loans and grants, certain federal job training, federal jobs or security clearance.
 In the case of immigrants, U.S. citizenship may be denied.
-Individual states also have their own sanctions for failure to register, including, in some states, the inability to get a driver’s license, jail time and/or a fine (you need to check your state’s laws).
+Individual states may also have their own sanctions for failure to register, including, in some states, the inability to get a driver’s license, jail time and/or a fine (you need to check your state’s laws).

-If you did not register by your 26th birthday and are suffering the consequences, you have some recourse.
-Explain to the official handling your case, the reasons for your failure to register.
+If you did not register by your 26th birthday and are suffering the consequences, you do have some recourse.
+You can explain to the official handling your case why you failed to register.
 You have the burden of proving that your failure to register was not knowing or willful.

 - Any male resident above the age of 26